top of page

 Understanding Revenue Recognition in Construction

 Accurate revenue recognition ensures that your financial statements reflect the true health of your business, which is crucial for making informed decisions and maintaining compliance with GAAP (Generally Accepted Accounting Principles).
+Identifying and fulfilling each performance obligation in a contract is essential for proper revenue recognition under standards like ASC 606 and IFRS 15.

 Key Strategies for Revenue Recognition